 Secondary lymphedema comes in four stages: At-risk, mild, moderate, and severe.

-Those at-risk have the conditions for lymphedema but have not shown signs of swelling.
+Those at-risk have the condition but have not shown signs of swelling.

-The mild stage shows some pitting, which is when a finger can be pressed into the skin and the skin will retain the deepened imprint after the pressure is removed.
-Mild lymphedema can be relieved with elevation.
+The mild stage may show some pitting edema, which is when a finger can be pressed into the skin and the skin will retain the deepened imprint after the pressure is removed.
+At this stage, the swelling can at times be relieved with elevation.

 Moderate lymphedema shows increased swelling that requires more involved treatment to alleviate.